Pierre-Luc Dubois

-Pierre-Luc Dubois (born June 24, 1998) is a Canadian professional ice hockey centre for the Washington Capitals of the National Hockey League (NHL).
+Pierre-Luc Dubois (born June 24, 1998) is a Canadian professional ice hockey player who is a centre for the Washington Capitals of the National Hockey League (NHL).
 Dubois was born in Sainte-Agathe-des-Monts, Quebec, but grew up in Rimouski.
-He was drafted third overall in the 2016 NHL Entry Draft by the Columbus Blue Jackets, and has also played for the Winnipeg Jets and Los Angeles Kings.
+He was drafted third overall in the 2016 NHL entry draft by the Columbus Blue Jackets, and has also played for the Winnipeg Jets and Los Angeles Kings.

 Playing career

 Youth

 Dubois played in the 2010 and 2011 Quebec International Pee-Wee Hockey Tournaments with the Rimouski Océanic minor ice hockey team.

 Junior

 Dubois was drafted by the Quebec Major Junior Hockey League (QMJHL)'s Cape Breton Screaming Eagles in the first round, fifth overall, of the 2014 QMJHL Entry Draft, and began with the Screaming Eagles in the 2014–15 season.
 In his rookie season, Dubois was the league's top-scoring 16-year-old.

-Leading up to 2016 NHL Entry Draft, Dubois was the top-ranked North American skater.
-He was described as a multi-dimensional player possessing the ability to influence a game in a number of ways, and a bona fide future star for an NHL club.
+Leading up to 2016 NHL entry draft, Dubois was the top-ranked North American skater.
+He was described as a multi-dimensional player.

 On December 11, 2016, Dubois was traded to the Blainville-Boisbriand Armada.